19 Desserts on a Stick to Channel State Fair Vibes at Home

 If you’re a die-hard breakfast lover, you need to try these waffle pops for dessert.
 Whip up your waffles just as usual, but add a wooden stick and choose one of our delectable dessert variations: s’mores waffles, birthday cake waffles, PB&J waffles, and even cereal- and icing-topped waffles.
 No matter which one you choose, you won’t need syrup for these super sweet treats on a stick.

 Football Cookie Dough Pops

-These cookie dough pops are delicious on more than just game day (though your tailgate or watch party won’t be complete without the dessert on a stick!).
-Make these cute football desserts for a No. 1 fan’s birthday, or include them at any fall party to celebrate the arrival of football season.
+These cookie dough pops are delicious on more than just game day (though your tailgate or watch party won’t be complete without the dessert on a stick).
+Make these cute sporty desserts for a No. 1 fan’s birthday, or include them at any fall party to celebrate the arrival of football season.
 Don’t be tempted to substitute another recipe for the cookie dough filling—other raw cookie dough recipes may not be safe to eat without baking.

 Kiwi-Strawberry Rooibos Ice Pops

 Frozen fruit pops, anyone?
 Unlike what you might find at the store, our homemade ice pops (made with vanilla rooibos tea) are frozen with fruit slices to make them just a little more healthful.
 We recommend this strawberry-kiwi combo, but you can also try peach tea, strawberries, and fresh raspberries.

 Portable pie is here!
 You can leave your pie pan on the shelf because these yummy desserts on a stick just need a cookie cutter to make their cute shape.
 If you don’t have a maple leaf cookie cutter, you can also cut these adorable treats into circles, apples, or any other shape you want.